role2-standard/collaboration/readme.md

 - Is everything going well?
   - Yes, everything is proceeding as planned.
-  - No, then what problems did you encounter?
+  - If not, then what problems did you encounter?
 What type of assistance is needed?
 Which conditions are you waiting for it to be fulfilled?

 Examples: